chsievers/write-you-a-haskell/004_type_systems.md

 go that route and instead restrict ourselves purely to the discussion of *static types*, in other words types which are known before runtime.
-Under this set of definitions many so-called dynamically typed languages often only have a single static type.
+Under this set of definitions many so-called dynamically typed languages often only have a
+*** Really "set of definitions"?
+Or only "definition"? single static type.
 For instance in Python all static types are subsumed by the ``PyObject`` and it is only at runtime that the tag ``PyTypeObject *ob_type`` is discriminated on to give rise to the Python notion of "types".
 Again, this is not